|

 slip in rotational shear.
 This was discovered during World War II when

-caused the engineers to rethink the location when part of the cliff
+caused the engineers to rethink the location when, as a result, part of the cliff

 the Old Walton beach, South of Bull's Cliff, there is believed to